gruppoanteo/yii2-pace-widget/README.md

 ## License

 BSD 3-Clause.
 See `LICENSE` for details.
+Thanks to [Ivan Yakovlev](https://github.com/uran1980/) for the work.